ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 - Exporting estimates for record-keeping

-## Steps to generate an estimate for DR Automation
+## Generate an estimate for DR Automation
 {: #stg}

 ### Step 1: Accessing the cost estimator